Stephen W. Browne | Rants and Raves

 Raymond Chandler

-Master Azato (one of the karate teachers of Gichin Funakoshi – founder of Shotokan) said, “A true martial artist is one who’s smile will warm the hearts of little children, and who’s anger will make tigers cower in fear.”
+Master Azato (one of the karate teachers of Gichin Funakoshi – founder of Shotokan) said, “A true martial artist is one whose smile will warm the hearts of little children, and whose anger will make tigers cower in fear.”

 Leave a Reply